sschreier/SschreierTopbarNotifications/README.md

  - IconTopBarArea3
  - IconTopBarArea4

-## How to install the plugin
+## How to install the extension
 ### via console (recommended)

-1. Download the latest _sschreierTopbarnotifications-master.zip_.
+1. Download the latest _SschreierTopbarNotifications-master.zip_.
-2. Unzip the zip file and rename the folder to _sschreierTopbarnotifications_.
+2. Unzip the zip file and rename the folder to _SschreierTopbarNotifications_.
 3. Move the folder to the project folder _custom/plugins/_ .
 4. Connect to the console via ssh:

 ```
 bin/console plugin:refresh
-bin/console plugin:install --activate sschreierTopbarnotifications
+bin/console plugin:install --activate SschreierTopbarNotifications
 ```

 ### via zip upload
-1. Download the latest _sschreierTopbarnotifications-master.zip_.
+1. Download the latest _SschreierTopbarNotifications-master.zip_.
-2. Unzip the zip file and rename the folder to _sschreierTopbarnotifications_.
+2. Unzip the zip file and rename the folder to _SschreierTopbarNotifications_.
-3. Zip the folder to _sschreierTopbarnotifications.zip_.
+3. Zip the folder to _SschreierTopbarNotifications.zip_.
 4. Upload the zip in the Shopware Administration.
-5. Install & Activate the plugin.
+5. Install & Activate the extension.

-#### Plugin update (zip)
+#### extension update (zip)
-1. Download the latest _sschreierTopbarnotifications-master.zip_.
+1. Download the latest _SschreierTopbarNotifications-master.zip_.
-2. Unzip the zip file and rename the folder to _sschreierTopbarnotifications_.
+2. Unzip the zip file and rename the folder to _SschreierTopbarNotifications_.
-3. Zip the folder to _sschreierTopbarnotifications.zip_.
+3. Zip the folder to _SschreierTopbarNotifications.zip_.
 4. Upload the zip in the Shopware Administration.
-5. Update the plugin.
+5. Update the extension.

 ## Images